 The Rohingya are a Muslim minority community that has lived for centuries in Myanmar, where they have long suffered persecution.
-In August 2017, after they became the targets of a military-led campaign of brutal violence, an estimated 900,000 Rohingya fled Myanmar’s Rakhine state into Bangladesh, joining nearly 300,000 people who'd fled Myanmar in a previous exodus.
-They settled in Cox’s Bazar, where hills were quickly cleared of trees and vegetation to accommodate the massive influx of traumatized families and children.
+In August 2017, having become the targets of a military-led campaign of brutal violence, over 700,000 Rohingya fled Myanmar’s Rakhine state into Bangladesh, joining hundreds of thousands more who had fled Myanmar during a previous exodus.
+The refugees settled in Cox’s Bazar, where hillsides were quickly cleared of trees and vegetation to accommodate the massive influx of traumatized families and children.

 The deforestation made room for the hastily erected shelters where the Rohingya now live.
 But it also created conditions that are ripe for disaster during monsoon season.
 Torrential downpours and strong winds often cause flooding and landslides, damaging the infrastructure that UNICEF and partners have built to support these families who are already struggling to eke out an existence.

 When UNICEF-supported learning centers are impacted by these conditions, children’s education is again put on hold.
 When water systems, latrines and other sanitation facilities are compromised, the risk of cholera and other waterborne disease increases.

 Even in the off season, Cox's Bazar is a difficult place to be a child.

 Since the beginning of this crisis, UNICEF has been working with the Bangladesh government and other partners to deliver relief to children and families living in the refugee camps and settlements and in neighboring host communities.

 Distributing Vitamin A supplements to boost child nutrition